ableyjoe/draft-jabley-root-zone-ground-rules/draft-jabley-root-zone-ground-rules.md

 --- abstract

-The root zone of the DNS is, in almost all ways, a DNS zone like any other.
-However, there are a small number of ways in which the root zone has special requirements, for reasons relating to DNS protocol or operational considerations.
+The root zone of the DNS is, in almost all ways, a DNS zone like any other, and shares the same DNS protocol requirements.
+However, there are a small number of ways in which the root zone is special, in some cases as a consequence of the wider DNS protocol protocol or for operational reason.
 This document describes some ways in which the root zone is special and imposes corresponding technical requirements on the contents of the root zone.
 These requirements form a minimal starting point for other policies that relate to the root zone of the DNS, many of which are developed and implemented outside the IETF.

 --- middle